Webilop/woocommerce-html5-video/readme.txt

 == Description ==

-Add videos to your products in your online store.
+Woocomerce HTML5 Video is a woocommerce add-on which allows you to add videos to your products in your online store.
 This plugin uses HTML5 to render videos in your products description page.
-The supported video formats are MP4, Ogg and Webm.
+The supported video formats are MP4 and Ogg.

 == Installation ==